VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Red Ventures Sponsor Talk** - _Intro to Go_.
 Learn how to build an HTTP API in Go.

 - **Wellness Night** - Join the VandyHacks team for a relaxing night of massages and a hand spa.
+Sponsored by Red Ventures.

 - **Cup Stacking** - Compete to build the tallest cup tower!
 Hosted by MLH and the VandyHacks team.